PennLINC/qsirecon/docs/builtin_pipelines.rst

 If you look at more than one weighting method be sure to adjust your statistics for the additional comparisons.

-To skip this step in your workflow, you can modify an existing recon pipeline by removing the ``action: connectivity`` section from the yaml file.
+To skip this step in your pipeline, you can modify an existing recon pipeline by removing the ``action: connectivity`` section from the yaml file.

 .. _connectivity_atlases: